JeremiahKaren/35percent.github.io/letters/aylesbury-witness-evidence.md

 ## Affordable housing tenure requirements
 @.
 The Objectors submit that the non-viability of the Scheme is likely to result in a failure to conform with the affordable housing tenure requirements of the development plan

 @.
-The Acquiring Authority has argued that social rented tenure is guaranteed by provisions of the DPA, but DPA refers only to 'target rent', which is not a recognised affordable housing tenure.
+The AAAP requires 50% affordable housing of which 75% social rented tenure.
+Having established that the 'double counting' small print in the section 106 agreement fails to secure this, the Acquiring Authority may try to argue that social rented tenure is guaranteed by provisions of the DPA, but DPA refers only to 'target rent'.
+'Target rent' is not a recognised affordable housing tenure.
 There is no mention in the entire DPA of the term 'social rent'.
+'Target rent' is a term that has been used in previous rent guidance to describe convergence.
+Bla BLa explain convergence.
+Convergence was done away with and the term target rent was removed from the government's rent guidance in 2011(why? was it achieved?).

 ![Extract from the DPA](/img/Aylesbury_targetrent.png)